decentralized-identity/didcomm.org/site/content/protocols/survey/0.1/readme.md

 ## Summary

 The Survey protocol enables a [JSONForms] based request-response interaction to be carried out across a DIDComm channel.
-An agent sends a request to complete a servuy to be completed by another agent, and gets back the answers message in a subsequent DIDComm message.
+An agent sends a survey request to be completed by another agent and gets back the answers message in a subsequent DIDComm message.

 [JSONForms]: https://jsonforms.io/